-On Friday, September 15, Texas Law held its fifth annual social justice orientation for new and returning students.
-Kali Cohn, ’14, now a staff attorney with the American Civil Liberties Union of Texas, founded Change It Up! as a student in 2013.
-Through the years, Change It Up! has hued to Cohn’s vision to introduce students early in the school year to lawyering for social change at the law school and beyond; to inspire them to dedicate their careers to social change across the non-profit, government, and private sectors; and to connect them with like-minded faculty, staff, students and attorneys.
-This year a team of law students headed by Tyler Somes, ’18, helped the Justice Center plan and organize the event.
+On Friday, September 7, Texas Law held its sixth annual social justice orientation for new and returning students.
+Kali Cohn ’14, now a staff attorney with the American Civil Liberties Union of Texas, founded Change It Up! as a student in 2013.
+Her goal was to reassure public-interest oriented students of the feasibility of their social justice aspirations and to introduce them to each other and to the people and programs at Texas Law that will help them get there.
+This year a team of law students headed by Marissa Balonen-Rosen ’19, and Nat Fine ’20, helped the Justice Center plan and organize the event.

 Attendees also had the opportunity to meet in small groups with second and third year students over lunch.
 The event concluded with a networking reception with faculty, staff, and attorneys.